ERGONOMICS

 Introduction to Ergonomics.

-The other key principle is the user is always right - there is no such thing as "human error".
-It's up to the design to take account of the way people are and serve its users as they are, rather than impose requirements on them.
-Obviously to some extent this is impossible to achieve and so instructions and training are sometimes necessary, but this is the mindset that ergonomics advocates.
+2. The user is always right - there is no such thing as "human error" in the fault sense.
+It's up to the design to take account of the way people are, and the situation they will be in.
+Obviously to some extent this is impossible to achieve, but this is the mindset that ergonomics gives you.
+Human fallibility must be allowed for.

 If you're starting out on a design project, here are some ergonomics questions to find answers to...